About Nashoba Brook

 This mostly wooded property consists of various sanctuary parcels, and the Town of Westford's Richard Emmet Conservation Land.

-- Recently added trails on the Emmet Words section of the sanctuary, across Route 225.
+- Trails added to the Emmet Woods section of the sanctuary (across Route 225).

 - Northern Red-backed Salamanders, often found beneath rocks or rotting logs.